davijmc/CurrencyConverter/README.md

 # CurrencyConverter
 Repository that contains the currency converter versions that I made in different languages<br>
 -> Python -> main.py = Main code for the python version<br>
--> Python -> dist -> CurrencyConverter.exe = Executable version of the Python project
+-> JS -> main.js = Will contain the Main code for the javascript version